 UNN at a glance

-Lobachevsky State University of Nizhni Novgorod (UNN) is one of the biggest universities in Russia.
+Lobachevsky State University of Nizhny Novgorod (UNN) is one of the leading comprehensive universities in Russia.
 It was established in 1916.

 UNN has a close collaboration with the Nizhny Novgorod Scientific Centre of Russian Academy of Sciences (NNSC RAS).
 State University is a member of the European University Association (EUA).